iamkayourday/Random-FE-Projects/README.md

 - Folder: Recipe Page
 - Description: A simple website created using HTML and CSS that provides a recipe for making an omelette.
 The page includes Preparation time, ingredients, Insructions, and Nutrition for cooking the perfect omelette.
 The design is responsive, optimized for both desktop and mobile viewing.

+3. SOCIAL MEDIA PROFILE

+- Folder: Social-links-profile
+- Description: A simple landing page that aggregates all my social media and professional profiles in one place.
+It's a convenient way to share my online presence with others, showcasing my professional and personal interests across various platforms.

 ## TECHNOLOGIES USED

 - HTML: Structure and content of the web application.